 - Turmeric Tea: One of the most popular recipes on my blog, which contains other anti-inflammatory spices.

 - Cold and Flu Tonic: This recipe combines turmeric with citrus and ginger for extra Vitamin C and immune-boosting power.

 Bone Broth (or Vegetable Broth)

 Rich in minerals and amino acids, research indicates that bone broth can act as a remedy for the common cold.
 It’s also warm, soothing and easy to digest if you have a scratchy throat or an upset stomach.
-If you’re vegetarian or vegan, you can instead load up your broth with immune-boosting veggies like garlic, onion, turmeric, ginger, mushrooms, goji berries and fresh or dried herbs.
+If you’re vegetarian or vegan, you can instead load up your broth with immune-enhancing veggies like garlic, onion, turmeric, ginger, mushrooms, goji berries and fresh or dried herbs.

 Our digestive tract plays a large role in immunity, and probiotics and fermented foods help to support and strengthen our immune system.
 Research indicates that probiotics may help to prevent respiratory infections and a recent meta-analysis of 20 trials found that probiotics shorten the duration of colds in both children and adults.

 While you can certainly add a high quality probiotic to your regime, fermented foods are a simple and effective way to consume a healthy dose of probiotic cultures.
 If you make them yourself, you’ll also save a lot of money!
 Some recipes to try: